-War between Russia and Japan in 1905 had produced in Russia its so-called "Revolution of 1905", forcing the tsar to make a few liberal concessions, but Lenin didn't expect that those in power would soon be foolish enough to give revolution another chance.
-Then, in late July 1914, Tsar Nicholas II decided to support Serbia.
-He took Russia into a war against Austria-Hungary and Germany.
-Lenin and the Bolshevik declared the war "annexationist, predatory, plunderous."
-It was a position parallel to that which Eugene Debs would take in the US, Debs and other socialists accusing capitalists of fomenting war in order to profit from arms sales.
-Some capitalists didn't war in general or this new war in particular, but no matter.
-Lenin described the war as capitalist if not capitalist created.
-War, he said, could not be abolished until a classless socialist society was created.
+War between Russia and Japan in 1905 had produced what has been called a revolution (the Revolution of 1905) forcing the tsar to make a few liberal concessions.
+As a revolution it had been a failure, and Lenin didn't expect those in power would be foolish enough to give revolution another chance.
+Then, in late July 1914, Tsar Nicholas II sent Russia into a war against Austria-Hungary and Germany.
+Lenin and the Bolsheviks declared that war (the Great War) "annexationist, predatory, plunderous."
+(It was a position parallel to that which Eugene Debs would take in the US, Debs and other socialists accusing capitalists of fomenting war in order to profit from arms sales.)
+Holding to his point that the war was a capitalist creation, he said that war would not be abolished until a classless socialist society was created.
 He described capitalists as robbers "now making thousands of millions in profits from contracts."
 He wanted "to expose all their tricks, arrest the millionaire embezzlers of public property [and] break their unlimited power."

 Copyright © 2016 by Frank E. Smitha.
 All rights reserved.